zshipko/ocaml-bimage/README.md

 ## Examples

-An example showing how to create an image and how to use `Image.each_pixel`:
+An example showing how to create an image and how to use `Image.for_each`:

 ```ocaml
 open Bimage